All Episodes

 But frankly, in this case, we didn't disclose it because it's so public.

-An April 24 letter from Armed Services Committee Chairman Carl Levin giving all Senators instructions on how to request earmarks makes no mention of the Reed amendment passed by the Senate three months earlier, but requires only certification that no Senator's spouse will benefit from an earmark.
+An April 24 letter from Armed Services Committee Chairman Carl Levin giving all senators instructions on how to request earmarks makes no mention of the Reed Amendment passed by the Senate three months earlier, but requires only certification that no senator's spouse will benefit from an earmark.

 Inclusion of Nelson's son, however, would be required if and when the ethics bill provision passes.

-But they're trying to kill the ethics bill provision.
+They're trying to kill the ethics bill provision.

 Exactly what they said they were going to fix when they ran against the so-called Republican culture of corruption last November.